Crax97/Crax97.github.io/_posts/2025-02-02-skeletal-animations.markdown

 layout: post
 title:  "So you want to implement Skeletal Animation"
 date:   2025-02-02 16:00:00 +0100
-categories: vulkan graphics rendering engine gamedev
+categories: rendering engine
-hidden: true
+hidden: false
 ---

+This is the first entry in a series of posts i'm doing about implementing Skeletal Animation.
+The introduction will be updated with links to the next posts

 ### SMALL BUT NEEDED INTRODUCTION ON SKELETAL ANIMATION
 Video games are composed of multiple layers to immerse the player into their worlds: one of these layers (and imho one of the most important ones) is character animation.